MLGlobalHealth/dl4bi/README.md

 by arbitrarily decreasing standard deviation at observed context points (where the standard deviation is theoretically 0) creating arbitrarily large negative log likelihood scores, which destabilizes training.
-The only exception to this is when using a model with `MultiheadFastAttention` as the softmax approximation provides a measure of regularization which often prevents such degeneracy.
+The only exception to this is when using a model with `MultiHeadFastAttention` as the softmax approximation provides a measure of regularization which often prevents such degeneracy.

 ## Development Setup